Scott Major: Acting

+Directing

-After Major returned to Australia, he was cast as Lucas Fitzgerald in the soap opera Neighbours in July 2008.
-After five years in the role, Major quit the serial and filmed his exit in June 2013.
-During his time in Neighbours, Major directed the 2009 production of The Subtle Art of Flirting, which starred his former co-stars Caitlin Stasey and Fletcher Humphrys.
+During his time in Neighbours, Major directed the 2009 stage production of The Subtle Art of Flirting, which starred his former co-stars Caitlin Stasey and Fletcher Humphrys.
 The following year, he directed his first episode of Neighbours, which aired in November 2010.

 In December 2010, Major told Daniel Kilkelly of Digital Spy that he had directed further episodes of Neighbours with the help of an existing television director.
 Major admitted that he finds the directing part of his job "very tough to fit it in with the acting" because he is "running from location to location and getting the scene shot and then putting a different hat on and directing a scene."
 Of his decision to take on the new role, Major has said, "I want to do it all.
 I also do a lot of writing.
 I write my own plays and put them on, direct and produce them.
 Australia is a very small industry acting-wise.
 I've been doing it professionally for 21 years and you just have to have more strings to your bow than acting."

-In 2019, Major won Best Direction in a TV or SVOD Drama Serial for his work on "Episode 7776A" at the Australian Directors' Guild Awards.
+Major directed episodes of the 2018 drama series Playing for Keeps.
+In 2019, he won Best Direction in a TV or SVOD Drama Serial for his work on "Episode 7776A" of Neighbours at the Australian Directors' Guild Awards.
 He was nominated in the same category for "Episode 7776B".
 He directed over 200 episodes of Neighbours.

-Major directed episodes of the 2018 drama series Playing for Keeps.
-He also directed the 2021 miniseries Lie With Me, created by Neighbours executive producer Jason Herbison.
+He went on to direct the 2021 miniseries Lie With Me, created by Neighbours executive producer Jason Herbison.
 The following year, he directed Herbison's psychological thriller series Riptide.
 He also directed the indie thriller film Line of Fire (also known as Darklands), which was nominated for the 2022 AACTA Award for Best Indie Film.